m3ssap0/CTF-Writeups/35C3 Junior CTF/1996/README.md

 ## Solution

 The challenge involves a simple *buffer overflow* vulnerability.
+You will have two files: a binary and a C++ source code.
 The objective is to change the return address of `getenv` function in order to hijack the flow to `spawn_shell` function.

 ```
 gdb -q ./1996